 The reemployment assistance program is a federal-state partnership.

-disqualifications, and tax structure, within federal
+benefit duration, disqualifications, and tax structure, within federal

 For example, federal guidelines require each state to: